Block Ciphers Modes of Operation

 Algorithms that work in the OFB mode create keystream bits that are used for encryption subsequent data blocks.
 In this regard, the way of working of the block cipher becomes similar to the way of working of a typical stream cipher.

 Because of the continuous creation of keystream bits, both encryption and decryption can be performed using only one thread at a time.
 Similarly, as in the CFB mode, both data encryption and decryption uses the same cipher encryption algorithm.

-If one bit of a plaintext or ciphertext message is damaged (for example because of transmission error), only one corresponding ciphertext or respectively plaintext bit is damaged as well.
+If one bit of a plaintext or ciphertext message is damaged (for example because of a transmission error), only one corresponding ciphertext or respectively plaintext bit is damaged as well.
 It is possible to use various correction algorithms to restore the previous value of damaged parts of the received message.

 The biggest drawback of OFB is that the repetition of encrypting the initialization vector may produce the same state that has occurred before.
-It is unlikely but in such a case the plaintext will start to be encrypted by the same data as previously.
+It is an unlikely situation but in such a case the plaintext will start to be encrypted by the same data as previously.

-CTR (counter) Mode
+CTR (Counter) Mode